 • - the procedure for deductions to the mandatory reserve fund of the Central Bank of the Russian Federation, control over compliance with economic standards;

-In addition, depending on the composition of the clientele and the direction of the bank's activities, the document may include other sections.
-Thus, the bank's deposit policy is determined, firstly, by priorities in the choice of customers and deposit instruments (market segmentation), and secondly, by the rules and regulations (including legislative, instructive, intrabank, etc.) that regulate practical activities bank personnel implementing these priorities in practice.
-The quality of the deposit policy and the efficiency of passive operations also depend on the competence of the bank's management and the level of qualification of the staff and the development of the terms of deposit agreements.
+In addition, depending on the composition of the clientele and the direction of the bank’s activities, the document may include other sections.
+Thus, the bank’s deposit policy is determined, firstly, by priorities in the selection of clients and deposit instruments (market segmentation), and secondly, by norms and rules (including legislative, instructive, intrabank, etc.) regulating practical activities banking personnel implementing these priorities in practice.
+The quality of the deposit policy and the efficiency of passive operations also depend on the competence of the bank’s management and the level of qualifications of the staff and the development of the terms of deposit agreements.

-The deposit policy creates the necessary prerequisites for the effective work of the personnel of the bank's resource divisions, unites and organizes the efforts of the personnel, reduces the likelihood of errors and making irrational decisions.
+The deposit policy creates the necessary prerequisites for the effective work of the staff of the bank's resource departments, unites and organizes the efforts of the staff, reduces the likelihood of mistakes and making irrational decisions.

-The presence of a deposit guarantee system strengthens confidence in the national banking system and creates prerequisites for the flow of household savings to banks.
-To provide guarantees for the return of citizens' funds attracted by banks and compensation for the loss of income on invested funds, a federal fund for compulsory insurance of deposits is being created.
-Federal Law No. 28-FZ of February 28, 2009 “On Banks and Banking Activity”.
+The presence of a deposit guarantee system strengthens confidence in the national banking system and creates preconditions for the flow of household savings to banks.
+To provide guarantees for the return of citizens' funds attracted by banks and to compensate for the loss of income on invested funds, a federal compulsory deposit insurance fund is being created.
+Federal Law of February 28, 2009 No. 28-FZ “On Banks and Banking Activities”.
 Art.
-38 The members of the Federal Compulsory Deposit Insurance Fund are the Bank of Russia and banks that attract citizens' funds.
-The procedure for the creation, formation and use of the funds of the Federal Compulsory Deposit Insurance Fund is determined by federal law.
+38 Participants of the Federal Compulsory Deposit Insurance Fund are the Bank of Russia and banks that attract funds from citizens.
+The procedure for the creation, formation and use of funds from the Federal Compulsory Deposit Insurance Fund is determined by federal law.

 Banks have the right to create voluntary deposit insurance funds to ensure the return of deposits and the payment of income on them.
-There.
+Right there.
 Art.
 39 Voluntary deposit insurance funds are created as non-profit organizations.
-The number of banks - founders of the voluntary deposit insurance fund must be at least five with a total authorized capital of at least 20 times the minimum authorized capital established by the Bank of Russia for banks on the date of the fund's creation.
+The number of banks that are founders of the voluntary deposit insurance fund must be at least five with a total authorized capital of at least 20 times the minimum authorized capital established by the Bank of Russia for banks on the date of creation of the fund.
 The procedure for the creation, management and operation of voluntary deposit insurance funds is determined by their charters and federal laws.
-The Bank is obliged to notify customers of its participation or non-participation in voluntary deposit insurance funds.
-In case of participation in the voluntary deposit insurance fund, the bank informs the client about the conditions of insurance.
+The bank is obliged to inform clients about its participation or non-participation in voluntary deposit insurance funds.
+In case of participation in the voluntary deposit insurance fund, the bank informs the client about the insurance conditions.

 What else to read